Explain Factors Affecting Capital Structure

 In the start-up stage, companies are cash consumers.
 Revenues are zero to minimal, and the business risks are high.
 Companies in the start-up stage will use equity financing instead of debt because of the high uncertainty of cash flow generation.
 This equity is sourced privately (from founders, employees, and venture capitalists) rather than in public markets (such as IPO).

-Debt financing that might be accessible are leases (such as office and retail real estate) and convertible debt.
+Leases (such as office and retail real estate) and convertible debt might be accessible sources of debt financing.
 Convertible debt allows investors to convert debt to equity in the future at a predetermined price.

 Growth

-The business risk declines at this stage as a company establishes a customer and supplier base.
-The company also becomes more attractive to lenders since cash flows and asset base can be used as security.
+At this stage, business risk declines as a company establishes a customer and supplier base.
+The company also becomes more attractive to lenders since cash flows and its asset base can be used as security.
 Companies will begin using debt, but equity remains the predominant source of capital.

 Mature Businesses

-At this stage, revenue may slow down or begin to decline but predictable.
-Free cash flows are positive and reliable, and the company can support low-cost debt, often unsecured.
-From the company’s perspective, debt financing is likely more attractive than higher-cost equity financing.
+At this stage, revenue growth may slow down or start to decline, but it becomes more predictable.
+Free cash flows are positive and steady, allowing the company to manage low-cost, often unsecured debt.
+For the company, debt financing is typically more appealing than equity financing because it is less expensive.

 In practice, large, mature public companies commonly employ significant leverage.
 Due to the tax-deductibility of interest expense, debt is a vital component of the “optimal” capital structure once an organization can support it.